tytydraco/yessleep/out/the_Animal_King.md

 As we wore out at sea Corey got worse! and I tried to save her life.
 Then one night she said to me “Jack I don't think I will make it, so can I tell you something”?
 I said while almost crying “sure”!
 Corey told me “i was Butch’s mom” i asked Corey “why did you abandon Butch”?

-Corey said “I thought that I could trust my dad”!
+Corey said “I was young and i thought that I could trust my dad”!
 She then said “if i die i’ll allow you to eat me”!
 The next day I found Corey’s body and she killed herself with her ax!
 For the next few weeks I would not touch her body!

 But the yacht ran out of food so I had to eat her to survive!
 After 2 months out at sea I ran out of her body.
 And after 2 more days I think I see land. but i might just have scurvy.